flux-framework/rfc/spec_3.rst

 A node’s rank SHALL be assigned at broker startup and SHALL NOT change for the node’s lifetime.

-The size of the comms session SHALL be determined at startup and SHALL not change for the life of the comms session.
+The size of the Flux instance SHALL be determined at startup and SHALL not change for the life of the Flux instance.
 [Dynamic resize will be covered in a future version of this specification.]

 Overlay Networks
 ~~~~~~~~~~~~~~~~

-The nodes of a comms session SHALL at minimum be interconnected in
+The nodes of a Flux instance SHALL at minimum be interconnected in
 tree based overlay network with rank 0 at the root of the tree.

-The nodes of a comms session MAY be interconnected in additional
+The nodes of a Flux instance MAY be interconnected in additional
 overlay networks to improve efficiency or fault tolerance.